 Spread the message of development in J-K, do visit villages: PM tells union ministers

 Prime Minister Narendra Modi on Friday told the group of union ministers visiting Jammu and Kashmir to spread the message of development among the people not only in the urban areas but also in the villages of the Valley, sources said.
-As part of a massive outreach programme, 36 central ministers will visit Jammu and Kashmir starting from Saturday.
+As part of a massive outreach programme, 38 central ministers will visit 60 locations in Jammu and Kashmir starting from Saturday, Chief Secretary B V R Subrahmanyam said after a review meeting in Jammu.

-At a meeting of the Council of Ministers here, the prime minister asked the ministers to spread the message of development during their interaction with the locals, the sources said.
-They were also asked to spread the message about the various central schemes which will benefit at the grass-roots level.
+At a meeting of the Council of Ministers in New Delhi, the prime minister asked the ministers to spread the message of development during their interaction with the locals, the sources said.
+They were also asked to spread the message about the various central schemes which will benefit the people at grassroots level.

 There will be 51 visits to Jammu and eight to Srinagar.
 Union minister Smriti Irani will visit Katra and Panthal areas of Reasi district on January 19, while on the same day her cabinet colleague Piyush Goyal will be in Srinagar.

-Similarly Union ministers R K Singh will visit Khellani in Doda district and Shripad Nayak will hold a meeting at SKICC in Srinagar.
-Besides them, Union ministers Anurag Thakur, Giriraj Singh, Pralhad Joshi, Ramesh Pokhriyal Nishank and Jitendra Singh are among the other ministers who will visit different districts during the period.
+Similarly, Union ministers R K Singh will visit Khellani in Doda district and Shripad Naik will hold a meeting at SKICC in Srinagar.
+Besides them, Union ministers Anurag Thakur, Giriraj Singh, Pralhad Joshi, Ramesh Pokhriyal Nishank and Jitendra Singh are among other ministers who will visit different districts during the period.

+Meanwhile, J&K Chief Secretary B V R Subrahmanyam held a meeting in Jammu with administrative secretaries, divisional and district administrations to review the preparations for the visit, an official spokesman said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)